-- 1) Fig 1: When you open the box of your new IZH18 shotgun the barrel and forend is separated from the main portion of the shotgun.
+1) Fig 1: When you open the box of your new IZH27 shotgun the barrel and forend is separated from the main portion of the shotgun.
 To attach the barrel and forend first remove the plastic bags or wrapping covering the parts.
 Then remove the forend from the barrel by pulling out the lever in the lower mid section of the forend and tipping the forend out and away from the barrel while pulling the lever out.
 Never force the forend off the barrel.
-Check to make sure that the barrel is free of foreign matter by looking down the barrel (no blockage what-so-ever) - 2) Fig 2: Now fully squeeze / depress the locking lever and hold. - 3) Fig 3: Engage the lower locking lug located on the lower portion of the barrel with the receiver.
+Check to make sure that the barrel is free of foreign matter by looking down the barrel (no blockage what-so-ever)

+- 2) Fig 2: Now push the top lever to the right and hold.
+Do not force the top lever. - 3) Fig 3: Engage the lower locking lug located on the lower portion of the barrel with the receiver.
 The half round cut out on the lower locking lug fits around the round bar in the forward lower portion of the slot in the receiver.
-With the barrel engaged into the receiver you should be able to swing the barrel up into the locked position, release the locking lever and the locking lever should move back to the fully locked position. - 4) Fig 4: With the barrel locked into the receiver pull the forearm latch out and place the forend on receiver.
+With the barrel engaged into the receiver you should be able to swing the barrel up into the locked position and the top lever should move back to the center once the barrel is locked into position.
+Note: The top latch may not move completely to the center on a new shotgun until the gun is broken in.
+The latch must move at least three quarters of the full travel distance. - 4) Fig 4: With the barrel locked into the receiver pull the forearm latch out and place the forend on receiver.
 With an upward swing motion lock the forend onto the barrel.
 Do not force the forend into it's locked position on the barrel.
+It may also be required to slide the forend onto the barrel and then insert it into the receiver and lock it with an up swing.
 Sometimes it is necessary to push the latch into it's final flat position, never force the latch into position. - 5) Warning...
-Never fire the gun unless the barrel is locked into position on the receiver and the forend is locked into the receiver and barrel.

-6) Fig 5: Make sure the trigger block safety is engaged after completion of assembly.
-(Red ring covered)
+Never fire the gun unless the barrel is locked into position on the receiver and the forend is locked into the receiver and barrel. - 6) Fig 5: Make sure the trigger block safety is engaged after completion of assembly.
+(Red dot covered)